tranquilts/MATCH/README.md

 11. 'Restart' restarts the game when clicked in settings menu.
 12. 'Main Menu' loads up the initial menu screen when clicked in settings menu.
 13. 'Quit Game' lets user exit the game when clicked in settings menu.
+14. 'Play Again' button refreshes the game and let's user start again when clicked in settings menu.
-14. An end messsage is displayed when user finishes the game successfully.
+15. An end messsage is displayed when user finishes the game successfully.
-15. Play again message runs when user finishes.
+16. Play again message runs when user finishes.

 ### Non-Functional Requirements
 1. The website is clean and intuitive with minimal clutter and no intrusive pop-ups.